Potential in the Metaverse: Why German companies hesitate

 Challenges for implementation

 The biggest challenge for companies is a perceived lack of practical applications (76%).
-In addition, 55% complain about inadequate standardization.
+Furthermore, 55% complain about insufficient standardization.

 Technological maturity

-Three quarters of companies (73%) do not consider the Metaverse technology to be fully developed yet.
+Three-quarters of companies (73%) do not yet consider the metaverse technology to be mature.

 Regulatory hurdles